The Conflict-Free Git Flow We Implemented at Kesia.id

 To overcome this, we made a simple but impactful change to nvie's model:

-We always branch features from master
+We always branch features from master, not develop.

 Here's how it works: